extrange/personal-blog/docs/blog/posts/2022-07-10-win11-vm-gpu-passthrough.md

 ## 5. Setup Overlay Mesh Network (aka Peer-to-Peer VPN)

-We will now setup a peer-to-peer VPN, which will let us access Moonlight both within the LAN and from the internet, without worrying about port forwarding or firewall configurations.
+We will now setup a peer-to-peer VPN, which will let us access our server anywhere in the world, without worrying about port forwarding or firewall configurations.

-??? note "Rationale"
+??? note "Technical Info"

     Moonlight requires [certain ports][moonlight-ports] to be forwarded on your router, in order for the PC to be accessible over the internet.